jasonterando/TeeStreaming/README.md

 }
 ```

+> **Always be sure to Close or Dispose of this tream when done with it to automatically flush any buffered contents.**

 ### Working With Non-Seekable Streams - **SetAtEnd()**

 The **SetAtEnd()** method indicates that the source stream has been completely